 Cleaning a retainer is so important that Ricci Orthodontics offers the following guide for you to develop or improve your cleaning routine.

 Your beautiful smile is priceless.
 The journey began once you made the life-changing decision to straighten your teeth.
 Now that you’ve finished the treatment with your new Invisalign® clear aligners or another orthodontic treatment method, it’s time to keep your teeth in perfect alignment for years to come.
-Otherwise, your teeth may revert to its pre-alignment state.
-Maintenance is important and cleaning a retainer is a routine that you should establish early on.
+Otherwise, your teeth may revert to their pre-alignment state.
+Maintenance is important, and cleaning a retainer is a routine that you should establish early on.

 Why Cleaning a Retainer is Important

 If your retainer is not clean, your teeth won’t be clean either.
 Even if you brush and floss your teeth regularly, neglecting to clean the retainer properly allows the accumulation of plaque and bacteria that will spread to your teeth as soon you put the retainer back in your mouth.